wordofwarning/wordofwarning.org/current/2013-springsummer/watt/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Stuart Silver | Tam Hinton" # the name of the artist or company
+artist: "Jenna Watt" # the name of the artist or company
-show: "You Look Like Ants | Delicious Monster" # the name of the show
+show: "Flâneurs" # the name of the show
 artist_size: 2
 show_size: 3